LiamJCates/Programming-Notes/C++/Types&Values/Values.md

 ## Expressions
 Expressions
-There are three types of arithmetic expressions in C11:
+There are three types of arithmetic expressions in C++:

 Integral expressions: all operands in the expression are integers.
 An integral expression yields an integral result.